rberenguel/bestBefore/README.md

 ---

 The code is not great to look at, I wrote (or more like, coerced Gemini to write) this quickly to see if I liked it.

-I may clean it up (and upload it properly) someday.
+I don't promise new releases are backward compatible.
+Although I will try to, now that I use the stored data for an overview page, I may need to change it and I assume I'm the only user.

 ---